siddharth201/MyNotes/iOS_Interview_Questions/iOS_Interview_Questions.md

 ---
 </details>

-Here is the **text exactly as it appears in the screenshots**:

----

-## Q47: What are the advantages of Swift's error handling over Objective-C's NSError?
+### Q: What are the advantages of Swift's error handling over Objective-C's NSError?

 ### 1. Type Safety